IBM/repo-template/CONTRIBUTING.md

 review to indicate acceptance.
 A change requires LGTMs from two of the maintainers of each component affected.

-For a list of the maintainers, see the [MAINTAINERS](MAINTAINERS) page.
+For a list of the maintainers, see the [MAINTAINERS.md](MAINTAINERS.md) page.

 ## Legal